thomasloupe/CleanSweep/README.md

 * Show or hide operation windows (command prompts, etc) that perform tasks.
 * Update checking.

-## Potential Upcoming Features and Roadmap
+### Potential Upcoming Features and Roadmap
 * I am now developing a CLI-based version of CleanSweep2 for silent and scheduled cleans.
 * I am working on localizations for both CleanSweep2 and CleanSweep2_CLI.
 * Future updates past major feature releases will be quality-of-life additions and bugfixes.

 ## CleanSweep2 Demonstration
 ![CleanSweep2](https://i.imgur.com/BsTk0Wd.gif)
+CleanSweep2 is the non-CLI (GUI) version of CleanSweep2 which offers visually selected cleaning on a Windows machine.

 ## Getting Started With CleanSweep2
 1. Download the [latest](https://github.com/thomasloupe/CleanSweep2/releases) CleanSweep2 release and extract the contents.
 You can download [WinRAR](https://www.rarlab.com/download.htm) or use [7ZIP](https://www.7-zip.org/) to extract the contents.